 Pssst… did you know I’m building library of FREE resources for bloggers who’re interested in monetization, especially via affiliate marketing?
 Sign up and you’ll receive my beginner’s guide to affiliate marketing, my own personal affiliate income tracking spreadsheet, access to my private Facebook group (so you can ask questions) and my newsletter once per week.
 Just enter your email address below:

 Photo editing software / Apps

-Sometimes, I’ll fire up PicMonkey to make collages.
+Often, I’ll fire up PicMonkey to make collages.
 If you’re a blogger with no PhotoShop experience and want to make an image collage, head straight for PicMonkey.
-It’s free (with premium features too).
+It’s free (though there are premium, paid for feaures too).

 Canva!
 I ADORE Canva.
 It is one of my favourite tools for designing blog post graphics, social media headers and for making free downloads (amongst a billion other things).
 It is an online image editing tool preloaded with layouts, graphics and stock photos… You can use plenty in the tool for free, or pay just $1 to use one of their stock images.
 Pretty decent.
 They’re constantly innovating.

 Related: Make the most of Canva with these five tips

 For my iPhone, I love the “Color Story” app by A Beautiful Mess.
 I’m really impressed by the app’s filters, they’re designed to make photos look fresh and bright.
 This is the only image editing app built by and for bloggers.
 It’s free to download, but you can expand the app by purchasing more filters & effects (which I have!)